basnijholt/glove80/README.md

 - When adding a new TailorKey layer, implement it in `src/glove80/tailorkey/layers/…` using `LayerSpec`/`KeySpec`, then register its builder in `glove80.tailorkey.layers.LAYER_PROVIDERS`.
+Follow the same pattern under `glove80/quantum_touch/…` (or a new layout folder) for other families.
-- To introduce a new release variant, add its entry to `sources/variant_metadata.json`; the typed loader (`metadata.py`) keeps the rest of the tooling in sync automatically.
+- To introduce a new release variant, add its entry to the appropriate metadata file under `sources/`; the typed loader (`metadata.py`) keeps the rest of the tooling in sync automatically.

 ## Continuous Integration

-A future CI workflow can simply execute the two commands above.
-The generated release JSON files can then be uploaded as build artifacts or attached to a GitHub release, ensuring the hosted layouts always correspond to the committed source files.
+GitHub Actions already runs `uv run pytest` plus `python3 scripts/generate_layouts.py` on every push/PR and fails the build if `original/` changes.
+This ensures the checked-in JSON artifacts always match the code-generated layouts.